Half-Shot/matrix-appservice-twitter/README.md

 ## Linking your account

-Linking is not required for reading timelines/hashtags, but interactions must be done under your own name.
+Linking is not required for reading timelines/hashtags, but **interactions must be completed under your own account**.

 * Create a room and invite ``@twitbot:yourdomain``.
 * Send the message `link account`